NOAA-GFDL/fre-workflows/for-developers.md

 ### Running With Only Your `conda` Environment <a name="withcondaonly"></a>

-This is very similar to the previous approach, but requires you to create your own `global.cylc` configuration and edit it to comply with system restrictions and enable proper functionality.
+This is very similar to the [previous](#withcondaandcylc) approach, but requires you to create your own `global.cylc` configuration and edit it to comply with system restrictions and enable proper functionality.
+First, consult the previous [section](#globalcylcconfig) to create your own `global.cylc` beginning with the global config from the default `cylc` in your `PATH`.

+Next, open the `global.cylc` file and confirm the field `use login shell` is set to `true`, then find the `ssh command` field and change it to `ssh`.
+Do this for both the `ppan` and `ppan_test` platform definitions.

+Now, we need to remove the default `cylc` from our `PATH`, and additionally include a path to the exact `cylc` within our conda environment.
+To accomplish this, follow the instructions in the previous section [here](#ppanspecifics).

+this needs to be for both our current session, and the login shell the `cylc` scheduler will ultimately use to manage/monitor the workflow.
+To accomplish this. consult the

 ## Older stuff still reviewing